 Healing yourself is easy!
 The breath is so deeply connected and intertwined with all processes of your Body, Mind and Soul.
 If you heal your breathing patterns you will heal on many other levels as well!

 So, whatever happens, keep breathing.
-And if you do so, you will stay centred, relaxed, at ease….
+And if you do so, you will stay centred, relaxed, at ease.
 You will remain the witness, the meditator.
-Detached from all the dramas and illusions that surround us, and that are inside you as well.
+Detached from all the dramas and illusions that surround us, and that is inside you as well.